Product Backlog vs Sprint Backlog

 - Fixing technical debts

-The sprint backlog is a list of tasks identified by the Scrum team to be completed during the sprint.
-During the sprint planning meeting, the team selects some items from the product backlog, usually in the form of user stories, and identifies the tasks necessary to complete each user story.
+The sprint backlog includes is a list of tasks to be completed by the Scrum team during the sprint.
+In the sprint planning meeting, the team chooses some tasks from the product backlog, usually in the form of user stories, and identifies the tasks necessary to complete each user story.